 - 11.10 Potential applicants should approach the Commission prior to submitting a Block Exemption Application.
-While there is no obligation to engage in an Initial Consultation, the Commission strongly encourages all potential applicants to do so. - II.II The Initial Consultation affords applicants the opportunity to discuss their proposed Block Exemption Application with the Commission while allowing the Commission to identify: - (a) whether it is possible that the relevant category of agreements may be Excluded Agreements; - (b) whether a Block Exemption Application is the appropriate procedure under the Ordinance: - (c) whether there is likely to be sufficient evidence available for the Commission to consider issuing a Block Exemption Order; - (d) the resources that might be required to consider the Block Exemption Application and issue an eventual Block Exemption Order; and - (e) whether in all the circumstances of the case, including the wider regulatory context and the overall competition regime in Hong Kong, a Block Exemption Order would be appropriate. - II.12 While an Initial Consultation may take place on a confidential basis, confidential information provided to the Commission during an Initial Consultation will be treated in accordance with Part 8 of the Ordinance and the terms of this Guideline relating to the provision of confidential information to the Commission.
-Accordingly, absent an express agreement with the Commission, information provided to the Commission in the context of an Initial Consultation, including information protected by legal professional privilege, will not be accepted on a 'without prejudice' basis or otherwise on terms that its use is limited for the sole purpose of the Initial Consultation and/or subsequent application.
-The Commission can use any information received in the context of an Initial Consultation, with or without notice to interested parties, for other purposes under the Ordinance including enforcement purposes (see generally paragraph 4.1 of this Guideline).
+While there is no obligation to engage in an Initial Consultation, the Commission strongly encourages all potential applicants to do so. - II.II The Initial Consultation is to identify whether: - (a) it is possible that the relevant category of agreements may be Excluded Agreements; - (b) a Block Exemption Application is the appropriate procedure under the Ordinance; - (c) there is likely to be sufficient evidence available for the Commission to consider issuing a Block Exemption Order; and - (d) the resources required to consider whether to issue a Block Exemption Order are likely to be proportionate to the expected public benefit of issuing such an order. - 11.12 In particular, Initial Consultation may allow the Commission to indicate to the applicant whether it is likely to consider the Block Exemption Application.